 Sometimes it feels like DNA and protein get all the attention.There are numerous ways to detect DNA-protein interactions or to analyze chromatin states (CHIP-seq, FAIRE-seq, Cut & Run) and to detect protein-protein interactions (yeast-two hybrid, Co-IP, BioID), and that’s just to name a few.
 But what if you want to study RNA-protein interactions?
 The characterization of RNA-protein interactions has lagged behind, likely due to limitations of current means to detect RNA-protein interactions.
-To address this need, the Khavari lab at Stanford created the RNA-Protein interaction detection (RaPID) method.
+To address this need, the Khavari lab at Stanford created the RNA-protein interaction detection (RaPID) method.
 RaPID borrows the E. coli biotin ligase BirA* from BioID and allows a researcher to identify proteins that bind an RNA motif of interest in living cells.

-Problems with existing RNA-protein interaction methods
+Challenges with existing RNA-protein interaction methods

 - Not in a native context.
 While native purification preserves RNA structure and naturally occurring complexes present in the cell, it can also introduce non-physiological RNA-protein interactions due to sample processing.